 Education and training requirements for dairy equipment repairers are not standardized, and some employers provide on-the-job training.
 BLS indicates that interested individuals may consider a postsecondary certificate or associate degree.
 Two-year programs in agricultural equipment technology or diesel and heavy equipment technology may prepare individuals for careers as dairy equipment repairers, and may require participation in internship programs to gain some real world training.
 Coursework may cover electrical systems, hydraulics, power transmissions, fuel systems, engine repair, metal fabrication and industry safety standards.

 If you decide to pursue this career, you need to at least have a high school diploma and be skilled in farmer equipment mechanics or heavy mobile equipment repair work.
 The salary for this profession differs depending on what state you live in or the job location.
-However, job availability is increasing for all workers in this industry, making it an attractive career.
+However, job availability is increasing as fast as average for all workers in this industry, making it an attractive career.